Virtual

 Introduction to HorseRacingPark.com

 Welcome to the world of virtual horse racing.
-Here you will be able to own, race, and train your very own virtual thoroughbred.
-You will be in total control of your very own stable where you can own as many or as few horses as you like.
-You will be in charge of training them and finding races for them to race in from maiden claimers to graded stakes.
+Here you will be able to own, race, and train your very own virtual stable of thoroughbreds.
+You will be in charge of training them and finding races for them from maiden claimers to graded stakes.
 They can be bred to produce offspring or sold in the auctions.
 You control the career of each one of your horses.

 1 - Register